the-maldridge/trellobot/README.md

   actually GitHub calling and must match the value set in GitHub.
 * GITHUB_PERSONAL_TOKEN - This value must be a personal access token with the repo:status scope.
+* WEBHOOK_PATH - This is the path that the webhook will listen for.